pdc-quantum/byzantine-generals-in-qiskit/README.md

 ### Quantum solution to the case of four generals with possibly two traitors

 Now consider a quantum solution for four generals (including Alice) with two traitors.
+The second notebook in this repository presents  this solution.

 To achieve _detectable broadcast_ the protocol must, after termination, satisfy the following conditions: